 Health insurance is a big business and it’s expensive.
 If you are young, healthy, and just starting out in life on your own, it can be cheaper to go uninsured and pay for medical expenses as they are needed.

-But if you have a pre-existing condition that must be chronically managed, insurance can help you keep your expenses down.
+But if you have a pre-existing condition that needs long-term management, insurance can help you keep your expenses down.

 Featured image: Scott Hales/Shutterstock.com